Skip to main content

 Cecilia May Delforce (Australian War Memorial portrait photo) and Joyce Tweddell (The Telegraph, Brisbane Monday 22 March 1943)

-Joyce (Tweedie) Tweddell was born in Brisbane and went to Petrie Terrace State School and Brisbane State High school.
+Joyce (Tweedie) Tweddell QX19070 was born in Brisbane and went to Petrie Terrace State School and Brisbane State High School.
 She studied nursing when she turned 18 and was working at Brisbane General Hospital (RBH) prior to joining the AANS in January 1941.
 After her years as a POW, she spent nearly eight months in the Margate Convalescent Home upon her return to Australia in October 1945.
-Returning to work as a nurse she was employed by the Brisbane General Hospital as second in charge of radiography.
+Returning to work as a nurse, she was employed by the Brisbane General Hospital as second in charge of radiography.
 She remained at the RBH until she retired in 1979 as Queensland’s Chief Radiographer.
 In 1993 Joyce was part of the group of seven survivors who returned to Bangka to dedicate a memorial on Radji Beach.
 The Joyce Tweddell Building at RBH honours her lifelong dedication to nursing and radiography.
 Joyce died in Caloundra in 1995, aged 79.

-Sylvia Jesse Mimmi Muir married fellow ex POW Collin McGregor after the war.
+Sylvia Jesse Mimmi Muir QX22816 from Longreach, married fellow ex POW Collin McGregor after the war.
 They first met when she was nursing in Malaysia in 1941.
 Although they married in Brisbane, they operated a dairy farm in Bega and raised their three sons there.
 Sylvia returned to Brisbane after Collin’s death and remained here until her death in 1996, aged 80.

-Cecilia May Delforce was also mentioned in Despatches in 1947 for her service while a POW.
+Cecilia May Delforce QX19071 from Augathella, was also mentioned in Despatches in 1947 for her service while a POW.
 After the war, in 1946, she married a fellow POW, Allen McPhee.
-They raised their two sons in Wollongong before retiring to Broadbeach Waters at the Gold Coast.
+They raised their two sons in Wollongong before retiring to Broadbeach Waters on the Gold Coast.
 She was the last of the Vyner Brooke survivors when she died in 2011 at the age of 98.
 She asked that no flowers be placed on her grave as her friends who died in 1942 had had no flowers.

 These brave and dedicated women experienced unbelievable wartime trauma and deprivation.
 They lost good friends and colleagues while battling disease and starvation.
 However, their close bonds and sense of humour helped sustain them.
+For the rest of their lives, they would periodically catch up with their old Queensland ex-POW comrades at numerous reunions, weddings and casual get-togethers.

 We honour them by remembering their bravery and sacrifice.